Equity and Inclusion Strategic Plan

 Five-year outcome: PD&RA report increased readiness for academic and non-academic career options near the end of their appointment.

-- Advertise Stanford resources (VPGE, BEAM, D School, VPTL, WISE Ventures, Office of Postdoctoral Affairs etc.) on postdoc information website and by email to incoming postdocs.
+- Advertise Stanford resources (VPGE, CAREERED, D School, VPTL, WISE Ventures, Office of Postdoctoral Affairs etc.) on postdoc information website and by email to incoming postdocs.

 - Create and maintain a list of PD&RA alumni and their current positions in order to facilitate networking, normalize "alternative" careers, and aid recruitment.
 Organize/fund regular event with alumni.